cr-0w/drakali/README.md

 ## Drakali 🧛🐲
 This is my final rice, probably for a while.
-Now, obviously, "omg 1337 hacker OS!!!"
-This is a stupid project and I should be publicly humiliated for ricing an OS like Kali but at least now I can die peacefully knowing that I've done something so profoundly useless.
+Now, obviously, "omg 1337 hacker OS!!!"</br> This is a stupid project and besides the wonderful nature of BSPWM and how well it works with penetration testing-based multi-tasking, this project serves no other purpose besides making Kali look better.
+I should be publicly humiliated for ricing an OS like Kali but at least now I can die peacefully knowing that I've done something so profoundly and utterly useless.
 It's also virtualized so don't worry about me running an insecure OS on bare-metal.

 Most, if not, all of the colours used came directly from the official Dracula theme [website](https://draculatheme.com/).